DaSalba/Image2GB/README.md

 the dimensions are still multiples of 8 after running it).
-GBDK-2020's functions allow you to place a background beginning at a specific horizontal and vertical offset, so there is not need for you to align and/or center content by adding empty space in GIMP.
+GBDK-2020's functions allow you to place a background beginning at a specific horizontal and vertical offset, so there is not need for you to align and/or center content by adding padding space in GIMP.
 You will adjust that from your code later.

 Import image
 ------------

-If you want to use an existing image, my recommendation is that you fist convert it to 4-color indexed mode using the palette (make sure you enable good quality dithering), then downsize it using cubic interpolation or some other algorithm.
+If you want to use an existing image, my recommendation is that you first convert it to 4-color indexed mode using the palette (make sure you enable good quality dithering), then downsize it using cubic interpolation or some other algorithm.
 If you copy from another image, be sure to use *Image->Flatten Image* to merge all layers.

 Plugin
 ======